oxomichael/oxomichael.github.io/_drafts/symfony-basic-starting.md

 I prefer to not discover a configuration problem in production, so i always keep my dev environment as my production.

-# Specific development configuration
+## Specific development configuration

-I use vagrant or docker for dev environment so i have to tweek `app_dev.php`
+I use vagrant or docker for dev environment so i have to tweak `app_dev.php`

-# Frontend
+## Frontend

 Assetic
 composer require symfony/assetic-bundle